Bulk-Calibrated Credal Ambiguity Sets: Fast, Tractable Decision Making under Out-of-Sample Contamination: Introduction

 In unbounded spaces $\Xi$ with unbounded loss $f_x$, any ambiguity set that includes Huber contamination faces a practical challenge: the worst-case risk contains a supremum over $f_x$, which is infinite unless we restrict the adversary.
 This issue is recognised in the literature \citep{chan2024distributional}, and existing contamination-related DRO typically assume that $\Xi$ is bounded \citep{jiang2018risk, fontem2026distributionally} or rely on function-class restrictions (e.g., kernel-based DRO in \citet{staib2019mmd,zhu2021mmd}); see Appendix~\ref{app:tv-mmd-discussion} for a discussion.
 Our approach avoids requiring bounded $\Xi$ by learning a bulk set $\Xi_0$ with an explicit mass certificate, allocating the contamination budget within $\Xi_0$, and controlling the residual $\Xi_0^c$ by imposing a moment condition.
 We learn $\Xi_0(\D)$ from data in the ``accuracy--confidence'' form:

-for some $\gamma,\delta\in[0,1]$.
-Certifiable values of $(\gamma,\delta)$ depend on sample size, which we will formalise in Lem.~\ref{lem:bulk-coverage-dkw}.
+for some $\gamma,\delta\in[0,1]$, where $\Pr$ is the probability measure on the sample space $\Xi^n$ induced by the random training sample $\mathcal D\sim (\mathbb P^\star)^n$ used to construct the data-dependent set $\Xi_0(\mathcal D)$.
+Certifiable values of $(\gamma,\delta)$ depend on sample size, which we will formalise in Lemma~\ref{lem:bulk-coverage-dkw}.
 This leads to a simple robust objective that trades off the mean under our in-bulk centre distribution with a worst-case loss over $\Xi_0$, and supports efficient linear programming (LP) or second-order cone programming (SOCP) formulations for common choices of $f_x$ and $\Xi_0$.

 Classical contamination neighbourhoods are closely linked but often studied separately in DRO.
-The Huber contamination set coincides with the \emph{forward} linear-vacuous (LV) ball in IP, where LV is a one-sided divergence from IP theory (Prop.~\ref{prop:credal-ball}), and its worst-case risk is in the $\mathrm{mean}+\sup$ form (Thm.~\ref{thm:worst-case-risk}).
+The Huber contamination set coincides with the \emph{forward} linear-vacuous (LV) ball in IP, where LV is a one-sided divergence from IP theory (Proposition~\ref{prop:credal-ball}), and its worst-case risk is in the $\mathrm{mean}+\sup$ form (Theorem~\ref{thm:worst-case-risk}).
 The \emph{reverse} LV ball (the set of $Q$ where $\P^\star$ can be written as $(1-\varepsilon)Q+\varepsilon R$, i.e. trimming relative to $\P^\star$) yields CVaR, motivating outlier-robust DRO~\citep[e.g.][]{zhai2021doro,nietert2023outlier,nietert2024robust, li2025distributionally}.
 The symmetric TV ball contains both and combines a CVaR term with a sup term~\citep{jiang2018risk}.
 We give an alternative proof of this TV objective via a similarity decomposition argument~\citep{alvarez2012similarity}, providing a unifying perspective on how adding adversarial mass (forward) and deleting low-loss mass (reverse) interact in contamination neighbourhoods.

-Our main contributions include: \begin{enumerate} \item We highlight and exploit the link between IP credal sets and DRO by viewing the IP upper expectation as a DRO worst-case risk.
-Through this link, we are led to the construction and interpretation of a contamination-based DRO objective (Fig.~\ref{fig:ip-dro}).
-While much of the classical IP literature studies $\varepsilon$-contaminated credal sets in discrete or finite settings, we extend these constructions to continuous, unbounded spaces, providing a practical protocol for transferring frameworks and guarantees between the IP and DRO communities.